royarg02/user_files/README.md

 /home/<username>/.bashrc will have owner <username>

-for the file use-xinput2.sh specified as use-xinput2.sh,use-xinput2.sh,/etc/profile.d
+for the file nobeep.conf specified as nobeep.conf,nobeep.conf,/etc/modprobe.d

-location to be copied to: /etc/profile.d
+location to be copied to: /etc/modprobe.d
                                ^
                                | owner is root

-/etc/profile.d/use-xinput2.sh will have owner as root
+/etc/modprobe.d/nobeep.conf will have owner as root

 A hypothetical example: